 The Scottish Parliament

-Almost next door to the palace sits the magnificent Scottish Parliament.
+Opposite the palace sits the Scottish Parliament.
 Head inside and watch parliament in session from the public viewing gallery or take a guided tour around the building and learn all about its fascinating architecture.

-The cafe in the Parliament Building is excellent, so if you’re keen to eat and go, grabbing something here is a great idea.
-Alternatively, we love the delicious range of food on offer in The Storytelling Centre’s café.
+The cafe in the Scottish Parliament is excellent, so if you’re keen to eat and go, grabbing something here is a great idea.

 The Scott Monument

 Stretching 200ft into the air, the awe-inspiring Scott Monument is well worth a visit.
-You can choose to view this impressive tower from the ground, or by the climbing the 287 steps where you’ll be rewarded with spectacular views across the city.
+You can choose to view this impressive tower from the ground, or by taking a guided tour to the third floor viewing platform, where you’ll be rewarded with spectacular views across the city.

-Dedicated to Edinburgh author Sir Walter Scott, it is one of the largest monuments to a writer anywhere in the world.
+Dedicated to Edinburgh-born author Sir Walter Scott, it is one of the largest monuments to a writer anywhere in the world.

 Princes Street Gardens

 Time to relax like the locals.
-This is one of Edinburgh residents’ favourite spots to take a break from a busy afternoon shopping, especially when the weather is nice.
-Bring a picnic or treat yourself to an ice cream from one of the vans at the Mound, sit back and enjoy the view.
+Princes Street Gardens is one of Edinburgh residents’ favourite spots to take a break from a busy afternoon shopping, especially when the weather is nice.
+Bring a picnic or treat yourself to an ice cream, sit back and enjoy the view.

-The gardens separate the Old and New Town, and from this vantage point, below the castle, there’s lots of beauty to take in.
+The gardens separate Edinburgh’s UNESCO World Heritage Old and New Towns and from this vantage point, below the Castle, there’s lots of beauty to take in.

 National Galleries of Scotland

-After you’ve strolled around the gardens, it’s worth popping into the National Galleries of Scotland.
-There are some beautiful paintings on display from artists as rich and diverse as Da Vinci and Monet, Raphael and Constable.
+After you’ve strolled around the gardens, it’s worth popping into the Scottish National Gallery.
+There are a rich and diverse range of paintings on display from acclaimed artists such as Rembrandt, Monet, Raphael and Constable.

-As well as the spacious public exhibitions - which are free - there are touring exhibitions from some of the world’s most well-known (and loved) across the ages so do check out what’s on and buy a ticket for something wonderful.
+As well as the spacious public exhibitions – which are free – there are touring exhibitions from some of the world’s most well-known (and loved) artists, so do check out what’s on.

 Saturday Night